-While there are some changes to application numbers at the margin, an important difference this year is the reduction in the number of Medical School places available.
-During the pandemic, the cap on places was lifted, so there were around 10,500 places available to study Medicine across the UK.
+During the pandemic, the Student Office’s cap on medicine places was lifted, so there were around 10,500 places available to study Medicine across the UK.

-The cap has now been reimposed, so there are around 7,100 Medicine places available for home applicants and 500 for international applicants.
-This reduction in the number of places will have a far larger impact on the overall competition for places than marginal reductions in applications.
+The cap was reimposed last year, so now there are around 7,100 Medicine places available for home applicants and 500 for international applicants.
+This reduction in the number of places will have a far larger impact on the overall competition for places than reductions in applications.

 For future Medicine applicants, there is no suggestion that the cap will be raised again in the coming years by the current government.

-With the number of applications and reapplications remaining at a high level, plus the cap on the number of places, competition for 2023 entry Medicine is going to be fierce.
+With the number of applications still high despite the downward trend, plus the cap on the number of places, competition for 2024 entry Medicine is going to be fierce.

 At this point in the application cycle, you should be doing everything you can to prepare for Medical School interviews.
 To make sure you stand out, get to grips with the interview format of your chosen university, try lots of practice questions, and make sure you understand NHS hot topics and medical ethics.